BitzArt/Miscellaneous/src/Json/BitzArt.Json.TypedObjects/README.md

 ### ItemConverter

-To serialize and deserialize a collection of objects with an ability to preserve the original type information, apply the `JsonConverter` attribute with the `ItemConverter`, specifying `TypedObjectJsonConverter` as its generic type.
+To serialize and deserialize a collection of objects with an ability to preserve the original type information, apply the `JsonConverter` attribute with the `ItemConverter`, specifying `TypedObjectJsonConverter` as its generic type to the property:

 ```csharp
 public class YourClass